 How To Build Strength and Endurance At The Same TimeAugust 29, 2011 • Posted in Category build muscle, build strength, building athleticism, Crossfit, fat loss.

-So is it possible to gain more muscle and strength while also building up some solid endurance at the same time??
+A question I often get is if it’s possible to gain more muscle and strength while also building up some solid endurance at the same time??

-To tell you the truth, it feels like everything I’ve eaten today has just been burned up within seconds after ingesting it!
-I was pretty much waxed after I was done but, now I feel great and I’m ready for more!
+And to tell you the truth, it feels like everything I’ve eaten today has just been burned up within seconds after ingesting it!
+I was pretty much waxed after I was done but, now I feel great and I’m ready for more.

-I’ll be hitting a strength session later today but I thought it would be good to explain how a person can continue to gain strength, pack on lean muscle and get highly conditioned since a ton of my readers out there have sent in emails for the past few weeks asking if it can be done.
+And in addition to that, I’ll be hitting a strength session later today, but I thought it would be good to explain how a person can continue to gain strength, pack on lean muscle and get highly conditioned since a ton of my readers out there have sent in emails for the past few weeks asking if it can be done.

 For those of you that have sent this question in (some of you multiple times ) here you go!